 Sage Tip: Your message must be positive, strong, brief, and interesting and it must resonate with the audience.

 3. Know Your Target Audience

-The only way you could sell your goods to the maximum number of people that visit your website is by knowing the type of audiences that are interested in your product.
+The only way you could sell your goods to the maximum number of people that visit your website is by knowing the type of audience that is interested in your product.
 This includes their geography, their interests, feelings, goals, average income, spending habits, etc.

-For example, your target audience could be black men of the age 25 – 40 who live in the USA.
-This will also help you during paid ads as you can narrow down your ads targeting.
+For example, your target audience could be black men aged 25 – 40 who live in the USA.
+This will also help you during paid ads as you can narrow down your ad targeting.